 If you are a UK student we also strongly recommend that you make an early application for the Disabled Students’ Allowance.
 This will help you to access support at Oxford and ensure you are prepared to start your studies in the best possible way.
 See our website and also www.gov.uk/disabled-students-allowances-dsas for further information.
 Arrangements are different for non-UK students so again, please see our website.

 For general questions about applying to Oxford, please contact us at email@example.com.

-For further information about the support available to students with SpLDs, please visit the Disability Advisory Service website.
+For further information about the support available to students with disabilities or SpLDs, please visit the Disability Advisory Service website.